21dotco/two1-python/two1/channels/docs/README.md

 #### Channel close

-- **Customer requests merchant to close the channel.** This happens if the customer spends the the full balance of the channel, or simply wishes to discontinue making payments in the channel.
+- **Customer requests merchant to close the channel.** This happens if the customer spends the full balance of the channel, or simply wishes to discontinue making payments in the channel.
 It is not a required part of the protocol, but it is generally courteous for the customer to do so.
 The merchant would then sign the remaining half of the transaction and broadcast it to the network.

     ```
     Fully-signed payment layout: